looopTools/querycpp/README.rst

 Setup And Build
 =============

-If you want to build Query C++ from source, we provide three different options for this; 1) CMake, 2) Make, and 3) waf.io.
+If you want to build Query C++ from source, we provide three different options for this; 1) `cmake` 2) `make`, and 3) `waf.io`.
 In the following we will explain how to setup and build using the three methods.

 -------------
 External dependencies
 -------------

-Query C++ dependes on fmt (https://github.com/fmtlib/fmt).
+Query C++ dependes on `fmt` (https://github.com/fmtlib/fmt).
-If you use CMake and Conan this dependency is handled for you.
+If you use `cmake` and Conan this dependency is handled for you.

-If you use `waf` or `cmake` it is not handled for you and you must install it manually, in the current setup.
+If you use `waf` or `make` it is not handled for you and you must install it manually, in the current setup.

+For test we depend on `gtest` (https://github.com/google/googletest) for both CMake and Waf this dependency is automactically handled.
+For `make` you will need to handle this depedency.

 -------------
 CMake